 Summer is almost here and you are looking forward to your vacation.
 If your plans include a long road trip, consider that summer is a dangerous time of the year for driving.
 This is largely due to greater congestion, road work, and good driving conditions that encourage more speeding.
-To help make your vacation a safe one, the Tenge Law Firm offers these seven vacation driving tips:
+To help make your vacation a safe one, the car accident lawyers at Tenge Law Firm offer these seven vacation driving tips:

 Get Your Car in Shape

 Check these items and replace or repair where necessary:

 - Fluid levels.
 These include your engine oil, engine coolant, brake fluid, power steering fluid, and wiper fluid.

 - Filters.
 Check the air filter, oil filter, and gas filter.

 - Tires.
 Check their tread and air pressure.
 Is your spare tire in good shape?
 Is it properly inflated?

 Check your owner’s manual for a mileage based parts replacement schedule and follow the recommended replacements.

 Don’t Drive Overnight

 Even if your travel companion is willing to drive in shifts with you, don’t attempt to drive through the night.
 It is highly dangerous because the body is wired to sleep at night.
 Invariably, fatigue sets in after midnight no matter how many coffees are consumed.
 This fatigue will remain throughout the following day.
 Instead, find a place to sleep overnight.